actuarialcat/actuarialcat.github.io/_posts/2020-12-24-How-to-pass-7-SOA.md

 Passing actuarial exams requires a huge amount of commitment.
 SOA exams are not only a test of intelligence, but also a test of determination.

-Moreover, from my perspective, if you pass an exam only by study the questions but not understanding the concepts, you incure a debt.
+Moreover, from my perspective, if you pass an exam only by study the questions but not understanding the concepts, you incur a debt.
 You trade off the ability to understand more difficult concepts later on and will likely struggle in later exams.
 That's why I find building a strong foundation is the most important.